 Check out Halls Gap Zoo, where you'll find over 130 species of native and exotic animals, from kangaroos and koalas to crocodile, snakes and dingoes.
 For something different, gather the whole family for a friendly round of mini-golf at the 18-hole course at Grampians Adventure Golf.

 Need bigger thrills?
-Rock climbing and abseiling opportunities abound or get the adrenalin pumping with canoeing, four-wheel driving, horse riding and quad biking adventures, all available around the Grampians National Park.
+Rock climbing and abseiling opportunities abound or get the adrenaline pumping with canoeing, four-wheel driving, horse riding and quad biking adventures, all available around the Grampians (Gariwerd) National Park.
 Amateur runners will love the annual Run The Gap event, which includes a lap across the wall at stunning Lake Bellfield.

 Gariwerd, as The Grampians is traditionally known, still bears the marks of its rich history.
 Delve into Indigenous culture at Brambuk, the National Park and Cultural Centre.
 Discover ancient oven mounds, scatterings of stone left over from tool making, rock art sites and learn about the traditional beliefs handed down from one generation to the next.
 Guided tours to ancient Aboriginal rock art shelters are also available.